Vancouver’s Beaty Biodiversity Museum at UBC features a collection of biological exhibits including animal, plant and

 Biodiversity Museum Exhibitions

-Permanent exhibits displayed at the museum include the largest blue whale skeleton in Canada at approximately 86 feet in length.
+Permanent exhibits displayed at the museum include the largest blue whale skeleton in Canada at approximately 86 feet long.
 There are casts of dinosaur footprints that were discovered in British Columbia as well.
-A timeline of Earth’s history is also included which depicts when various organisms lived and went extinct over time.
+A timeline of earth’s history is also included which depicts when various organisms lived and went extinct over time.

 The museum has many temporary exhibits that often change too.
 It’s also possible to access online exhibits without having to go to the building itself.

-For more information about the campus see our article about the University of British Columbia.
+For more information about the UBC campus, see our article about the University of British Columbia.

 Other museums and related places of interest in Vancouver include the following: